fkie-cad/cwe_checker/README.md

 docker build -t cwe_checker .
 ```
 This way you can also build native Docker images for ARM-based PCs (e.g. newer Apple Macs).
-The prebuilt Docker images on dockerhub are currently only x86-based.
+The prebuilt Docker images are currently only x86-based.

 ### Local installation ###